-Everyone's financial situation and tolerance for risk is different.
+Everyone's financial situation is different.
 What may be good advice for a 21-year-old may not be the best course of action for a 65-year-old.
 Some investors may be able to afford a little risk in their portfolio ... others not.
 And while some folks may be able to muddle through, others may need a professional financial adviser to sort out their situation.

 But there are some basic things all investors should keep in mind ...